- Harvest Right Home Freeze Dryers

 Harvest Right has built the only Home Freeze Dryer that truly is a home appliance.

 Just like you have come to expect from other modern home appliances, our Home Freeze Dryer is convenient, simple to use, and requires only standard household power.
-(Our large size freeze dryers, however, require a 220 Volt outlet.)

 Our home freeze dryers are compact in size: they are designed to be used right in your own kitchen.
 They can be placed on a countertop, a table, or a cart.

 But don't let their compact size fool you: even our small size freeze dryer can process about 900 pounds of food per year.
-And our standard size does about 1500 pounds.
+And our medium size does about 1500 pounds.
 That is a lot of food!

 And you don't need to be a scientist to use one.
 Simply place your food in the chamber, press the start button, and walk away.